-When I first went Paleo, I remember having to pee about 25 times a day and feeling like I was walking through oatmeal for the first 3 weeks.
+When I first went Paleo, I remember having to pee about 25 times a day and feeling like I was walking through oatmeal for the first three weeks.
 Walking up a flight of stairs was a big accomplishment.
 I was so tired and groggy—I just wanted to sleep, but then on the 21st day everything finally cleared and I felt fantastic.

 - More energy

-- Emotional Balance
+- Emotional balance

 - Clarity of mind

-- Fat loss/Muscle gain
+- Fat loss/muscle gain